 Thus, in a dualistic monarchy, the ruler is the legal and actual head of state, but with limited rights.

 The most restricted constitutional monarchy has a parliamentary form.
 Often in a country with such a state system the role of the monarch is purely nominal.
 He is a symbol of a nation and a formal chapter, but practically no actual power.
-The main function of the crowned person in such countries is representative.
+The main function of the crowned person in such countries is the representative.

 The government is responsible to the monarch, as is customary in the dualist monarchies, but before the parliament.
 It is formed by a legislative body with the support of the majority of parliamentarians.
 In this case, the crowned person often does not have the right to dissolve the parliament, elected democratically.

 At the same time, some formal functions still remain nominal ruler.
 For example, he often signs decrees on the appointment of ministers elected by the legislature.
-In addition, the monarch represents his country abroad, performs ceremonial functions, and in critical moments for the state can even take on the fullness of power.
+In addition, the monarch represents his country abroad, performs ceremonial functions, and in critical moments for the state may even take on the fullness of power.

 Thus, in a parliamentary form, the monarch does not possess any legislative or executive power.
 The first belongs to the parliament, and the second - the government, which is responsible to the legislature.
 The head of government is a prime minister or an official similar to him.
 The parliamentary monarchy most often corresponds to a democratic political regime.